DevotoHabbo/Homework1/README.md

 - https://docs.microsoft.com/en-us/troubleshoot/dotnet/csharp/read-write-text-file

 # My Experience:
-- My very first C# console app which allowed me to dig deeper into the language.
-It was a bit hard to understand at first, but the more i looked into it, the better i understand about C#.
-The hardest thing that i tried to learn was using both writing and read text file in the main function.
+- It is my very first C# console app.
+It was a bit hard to understand at first, but the more I looked into it, the better I know about C#.
+The hardest thing that I tried to learn was using both writing and read the text file in the main function.

 # New American Business Association